 Adopt Odisea Now

-This big male whale has been spotted in Northern and Southern California feeding grounds going back to 2004 and in Banderas Bay and Guerrero in 2007 and 2018.
-It pops up in Monterey Bay, Santa Barbara and near Los Angeles to feed in the summer time and has been seen with another adult whale in Mexico.
-Researchers in California were able to determine that it is a male by genetic sampling.
-It collects new scars on its tail and body during its migrations and battles for the right to mate and we are always happy to see it!
-Someday someone will become its patron and give it a name.
-Until then, we salute you, beautiful HB_322 and we hope to see you down in Mexico again this winter!
+Kore, a big male whale has been spotted in Northern and Southern California feeding grounds going back to 1995 and in Banderas Bay and Guerrero in 2007 and 2018.
+Kore pops up in Monterey Bay, Santa Barbara and near Los Angeles to feed in the summer time and has been seen with another adult whale in Mexico.
+Researchers in California were able to determine that he is a male by genetic sampling.
+He collects new scars on his tail and body during his migrations and battles for the right to mate and we are always happy to see him!
+We salute you, gorgeous Kore, and we hope to see you down in Mexico again this winter!